UXAspects/UXAspects/BREAKING_CHANGES.md

+# 2.1.x to 3.0
+* Angular 8 is no longer supported.

 # 1.8.x to 2.0
 * Angular 6 is no longer supported.
 * AngularJS components and `HybridModule` have been removed, and from now on must be imported from `@ux-aspects/ux-aspects-ng1`.
 Refer to the [UX Aspects (AngularJS) documentation](https://uxaspects.github.io/UXAspects-ng1/#/changelog) for details.